 Also on January 13, 2020, a fiscal 2021 consensus tax revenue estimate of \$31.151 billion was agreed upon by the Secretary and the chairs of the House and Senate Committees on Ways and Means.
-The fiscal 2021 consensus tax revenue estimate represents revenue growth of 2.8% from the revised fiscal 2020 estimate of \$30.289 billion.
-The \$31.151 billion figure for fiscal 2021 includes transfers of \$3.115 billion for pension funding, \$1.136 billion in dedicated sales tax receipts for the MBTA, \$976 million in dedicated sales tax receipts for the MSBA, and \$25 million for the Workforce Training Fund.
-The total amount of off-budget transfers was \$5.252 billion.
-Accordingly, after taking into account these off-budget allocations the Secretary and Committee chairs agreed that \$25.621 billion would be the maximum amount of tax revenue available for the fiscal 2021 budget.
-The fiscal 2021 consensus tax revenue estimate includes revenue from marijuana sales and excise taxes.
-The fiscal 2021 consensus tax revenue estimate was prepared prior to the outbreak of COVID-19 pandemic and, as of the date of this Information Statement, has not been revised.
-See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS - Fiscal 2020 and Fiscal 2021 Operating Budget."

-The Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means also agreed upon a PGSP estimate of 3.6% for calendar year 2020, which is identical to the PGSP figure that was adopted for calendar years 2016 through 2019.
+The fiscal 2021 consensus tax revenue estimate represented revenue growth of 2.8% from the revised fiscal 2020 estimate of \$30.289 billion.
+On October 14, 2020, the Secretary of Administration and Finance revised the fiscal 2021 revenue estimate downward to \$27.592 billion, or 11.4% lower than the original consensus revenue estimate.
+The revised \$27.592 billion figure for fiscal 2021 includes transfers of \$3.115 billion for pension funding, \$1.102 billion in dedicated sales tax receipts for the MBTA, \$942 million in dedicated sales tax receipts for the MSBA, and \$25 million for the Workforce Training Fund.
+The total amount of off-budget transfers is \$5.252 billion.
+The Secretary of Administration and Finance and the chairs of the House and Senate Committees on Ways and Means also agreed in January 2020 upon a PGSP estimate of 3.6% for calendar year 2020, which is identical to the PGSP figure that was adopted for calendar years 2016 through 2019.
 The PGSP growth benchmark is to be used by the Health Policy Commission to establish the Commonwealth's health care cost growth benchmark for calendar year 2020.
-See "Commonwealth Expenditures - Medicaid and the Health Connector; Health Care Cost Containment."
+See "COMMONWEALTH EXPENDITURES - Medicaid and the Health Connector; Health Care Cost Containment."

-Fiscal 2019 through Fiscal 2020 Tax Revenues
+Fiscal 2020 and Fiscal 2021 Tax Revenues